 - 2 tablespoons caster sugar

-- 1 tablespoon coconut
+- 1 tablespoons coconut

 - Preheat the oven to 170 deg fan assisted.
 Grease and line 2 x 1lb loaf tins with baking parchment or cake liners.